-Listing 34: One-Dimensional Iterative Averaging Example using for all-for-next-single computation structure with n parallel tasks working on elements $1 \dots n$ in line 3 and the for loop to the inner level in line 4.
+You learned earlier that repeated execution of forall, as in Listing 27, can incur excessive overhead because each forall spawns multiple async tasks and then waits for them to complete with an implicit finish operation.
+Keeping this observation in mind, Listing 28 shows an alternate implementation of the iterative averaging example using the next (barrier) statement.
+Now, the forall loop has moved to the outer level in line 3 and the for loop to the inner level in line 4.
 Further, the array references myVal and myNew are stored in fields rather than local variables so that they can be updated inside a forall iteration.
 Finally, a next-with-single statement is used in lines 5-8 to ensure that the "myVal = myNew;" copy statement and the allocation of a new array in lines 6 and 7 are executed exactly once during each phase transition.